 So you want to work in the UK, but you have no idea where to start…

-If you’ve never worked in the UK before, you’re not sure what your rights are, or don’t even know if you’re eligible to – it can be a challenge to find the right information.
+Whether you’ve never worked in the UK before, or you’re a foreign national and don’t know if you’re currently eligible to – it can be a challenge to find the right information.
+Particularly since the UK left the EU.

-To keep you clued up with the facts, here are your rights to working in the UK:
+To keep you clued up with the facts, here’s some more info on your rights to working in the UK:

 Am I eligible to work in the UK?

-You are eligible to work in the UK, and therefore don’t need to obtain a work permit, if any of the following apply:
+You are currently eligible to work in the UK, and therefore don’t need to obtain an employment visa, if any of the following apply:

 - You are a British citizen